-It may sound strange, but a traditional broom is not your best bet with a laminate floor.
-You need a dry dust mop, or a vacuum cleaner to get the job done.
-Regular brooms will leave behind too many particles.
-Particles mix with the wet mop and get spread around on the floor.
-At best they'll leave streaks and residue behind.
-At worst, they'll scratch and pit the surface of your floor.
-Either way, a broom is not the way to go.
-If you do decide to use a vacuum cleaner, a machine that has an on/off brushroll button or a hard floor setting will be best.
-Brush rolls are capable of scratching and damaging laminate over time.
+While it may seem counterintuitive, a traditional broom is not the best tool for laminate flooring.
+Get yourself a dust mop or a vacuum cleaner to remove surface dirt.
+Regular brooms leave behind particles, resulting in a floor that still contains grit when you break out the mop.
+These gritty particles mix with the wet mop and get spread around the floor.
+At best, they'll contribute to streaks and residue.
+At worst, this grit will scratch and pit the surface of your floor.
+Either way, a broom is a no-go.
+And if you use a vacuum cleaner, choose a machine with a setting for hard floors, as vacuums with rolling brushes can scratch and damage laminate over time.

 Skip the Laminate Floor Cleaner

 True—some homeowners have a specific brand of floor cleaner that they won't give up.
 But an expensive laminate floor cleaner is not always the answer.
 Choose a cleaner that is designed to work with your floor type and also fits your budget or, better yet, make your own solution.
 And whatever solution you choose, don't overdo it.
 While using tons of cleaner on a dirty floor is tempting, it leaves behind a residue that dulls the floor's finish.
 This residue is the leading causes of muted looking laminate floors over time.

 Clean a floor without water?
 Sounds crazy, right?
 Actually, water and other liquids can seep in between the laminate boards and cause swelling, ultimately damaging your floor.
 When cleaning, keep water use to a minimum and only spray as much cleaner onto the floor as you need for a given section.
 If you're using a traditional mop, wring it out until it's barely damp.
 And if an excess of water or liquid is left behind to dry, you're using too much.
 The floor should dry within 1 to 2 minutes of mopping.

 Buff the Floor